cpcloud/stupidb/docs/usage.rst

    L\times{R} = \left\{l \cup r \mid l \in L\mbox{ and }r \in R\right\}

-It's worth noting that all joins can be defined in terms of a cross join.
+It's worth noting that all joins can be defined as variations and filters on a cross join.

 In stupidb this is: